Luxury B&Bs and hotels in Languedoc |

 Best for...

-Les Jardins Secrets is a romantic hideaway, perfect for honeymooners; also good for childless couples (or singles) travelling with Fido.
+Les Jardins Secrets is a romantic hideaway, perfect for honeymooners; also good for childless couples (or singles) traveling with Fido.
 Families would do well to look elsewhere: the house is full of expensive-looking objects that could easily be broken by sticky little hands, and frankly, the other guests won’t thank you for bringing your off-spring – it’s not really that kind of place.

 How much?